Report: LiAngelo, LaMelo Ball Sign 1-Year Contracts with Prienu Vytautas

 ESPN's Adrian Wojnarowski and Givony also reported the team has discussed a role of 20 to 25 minutes per game in the Baltic League.

-Former Wisconsin guard Ben Brust also added his thoughts on the potential move:
+Former Wisconsin guard Ben Brust also added his thoughts on the move:

 Ben Brust @BenBrust